Elegancelessness

 elf-reference ramifies to many realms of thought, abstruse as well as humorous.
 I delight in the form probably more than most people.
 Much of my thought-life has drawn a unifying theme from self-reference.
 "Never say never!" -- probably the first example I ever heard -- fascinated me as a child.
 My own first concoction appeared in grammar school: "I never repeat myself; I never repeat myself."

-Here is my worst, which I published in our high school newspaper...
+Here is my worst, which I published in my high school newspaper...

 Is this sentence (parenthetical statements provide auxiliary information but, if inserted in the wrong place, will disrupt the flow) a question, even though it ends with a "period"?